-The Joshua Tree by U2 is probably my all-time favourite album.
-I’ve listened to it countless times, always with the same pleasure as the first time.
-The black & white artwork and the picture of this weird tree which gave its name to the album even became almost iconic for me.
-So when I visited the Joshua Tree National Park in California there was only one soundtrack option… While I was driving in this gorgeous place, listening to these songs that I loved, an idea came to my mind: combining both experiences, the music and the landscape.
-This is the result of this idea, an article very different from everything I wrote before.
-This is The Joshua Tree, an album and a National Park.
+Released in 1987, The Joshua Tree by U2 is probably my all-time favourite album.
+I’ve listened to it countless times, always with the same pleasure and the same emotions.
+The black & white artwork and the picture of this weird tree which gave its name to the album even became almost iconic for me!
+So when I visited the Joshua Tree National Park in California during spring 2018, there was only one soundtrack option… While I was driving in this gorgeous place, listening to these songs that I loved, an idea came to my mind: combining both experiences, the music and the landscape.
+This is the result of this idea, this is The Joshua Tree, an album and a National Park.

-A quick stop at the Cottonwood Visitor Centre to get a map and ask for some advice about where to go first, and I’m back on the road, listening to the second track of the album.
-I still haven’t found any Joshua trees; actually, there isn’t a single one of them on this side of the park.
-They only grow at a very specific height, and I need to climb a little bit more to reach them.
+A quick stop at the Cottonwood Visitor Centre to get a map and ask for some advice about where to go first, and I’m back on the road, listening to the second track of the album and its gospel touch.
+I still haven’t found any Joshua trees either; actually, there isn’t a single one of them on this side of the park, as they only grow at a very specific height, and I need to climb a little bit more to reach them.
 That doesn’t matter, I can wait, I’m on holiday, and the dry and red landscape around me is gorgeous anyway.

 Still no trees on the horizon but I pull over for my first walk through a vast and beautiful field of cholla cacti.
 They are quite small but they look really good with their black trunk and their pale white/green thorns.
-But when I come closer to them and gently try to touch one of the thorns, I realise how strong they are: if you fall over one of these cacti you might remember it for a very long time!
-The same could be said about this song: it starts as a soft and gentle ballade but grows into a powerful track and once you hear it, you’ll never forget it.
-One of U2’s greatest tracks and biggest commercial success.
+When I come closer to them and gently try to touch one of the thorns, I realise how strong they are: if you fall over one of these cacti you might remember it for a very long time!
+The same could be said about this song: it starts as a soft and gentle ballad but grows into a powerful track until Bono releases all his vocal power on the last chorus.
+One of U2’s greatest tracks and biggest commercial success, and once you hear it, you’ll never forget it.

 This is it.
 Here they are.
 It’s when I reach the camping area of White Tank that I finally see my first Joshua trees.
 Once again, the sight is beautiful: it’s a real blockfield of huge rocks and boulders, with erosion creating some delicate arches between them.
 The sun is hot above my head and the sky is blue but the only sounds that I can hear come from my camera, shooting the trees again and again, with the same pace as the iconic drum part from the beginning of that song.
 Probably the most photogenic kind of trees that I’ve ever seen, especially in black and white.

-It’s way too hot for running this afternoon, or even for a hike.
+The temperatures are high this afternoon, It’s way too hot for a hike.
 I’m driving to Keys View instead, the highest point of the park.
-I’m standing there for a little while, on top of the lookout, with the piano notes of the 5th track of the album in my ears while I’m staring at the stunning view in front of me.
+I’m standing there still for a little while, on top of the lookout, with the piano notes of the fifth track of the album in my ears while I’m staring at the stunning view in front of me.
 Then I’m slowly heading towards Joshua Tree Village, where my accommodation for the night will be.
 Tomorrow should be cooler, I’ll come back early to enjoy the rest of the park in the morning.

-Did you know that the 19th century gold rush also hit this part of California?
-I had no idea until I explored the area of the Park next to Barker Dam.
-Ruins from this period can be found there, in particular the “Wall Street stamp mill”, a machine that was used to separate gold from the ore that was dug in the mines.
-This is one of the most remote areas of the park: I’m completely on my own here, apart from a rabbit with very big ears, some gorgeous red flowers on a cactus and even a few cars abandoned here many decades ago!
-Actually, deserts are never as empty as they appear to be at first glance: they’re full of surprises and there’s so much to see when you know where to look!
+I had no idea before coming here, but the 19th century gold rush also hit this part of California.
+I found it when I explored the area of the Park next to Barker Dam where ruins from this period can be found, in particular the “Wall Street stamp mill”, a machine that was used to separate gold from the ore that was dug in the mines.
+This song that pays tribute to the fight of the British miners in the 1980s has nothing to do with California, but it opens the second half of the album, and also my second day here.
+I’m actually in one of the most remote areas of the Park: I’m completely on my own here, apart from a rabbit with very big ears and a few cars abandoned here many decades ago.

 My last hike of the day brings me to the top of Ryan Hill, where the 360° view over the Park is stunning.
-It’s not a very difficult climb, but don’t try it during summer when it’s hot as there’s no shade at all on the way and temperatures might reach extreme levels.
-But on that day the wind is blowing so strong that it’s actually really cold on the summit!
-I take a quick picture of a lonely Joshua tree on top of the hill before going down, thinking about the “real” One Tree Hill from the song, located in Auckland where I was a few months before and where I took the picture on the right.
+It’s not a very difficult climb, but the wind is blowing so strong that it’s really cold on the summit!
+It must be very hot here during summer though, as there is no shade at all on the way.
+I take a quick picture of a lonely Joshua tree on top of the hill before going down, thinking about the “real” One Tree Hill from the song, located in Auckland where I was a few months before (picture on the right below).
 That track was written in the memory of Greg Carroll, a Maori man who met the band while they were touring and served as a roadie until he died in an accident in Dublin in 1986; an emotional connection between New Zealand, Ireland and America.

 It’s time already to leave the Park… Before heading towards Las Vegas, my next destination, I pull over one last time next to the Jumbo Rocks, another blockfield of boulders with various sizes and shapes.
 One of them even looks a bit like a giant skull.
 It’s quite funny to climb between them to explore the area, and kids around me seem to love it.
 After a few more minutes I get back to my car, turn on the engine and follow the “Exit” signs.

-On my way to Las Vegas, listening to the last track of the album, I’m driving through a vast forest of Joshua trees in the Mojave Preserve.
+On my way to Las Vegas, listening to the last track of the album dedicated to the mothers of the victims of the dictatorial regimes of South America, I’m driving through a vast forest of Joshua trees in the Mojave Preserve.
 If most of them are concentrated in the Joshua Tree National Park, you can find more trees quite far away in Nevada or further North in California.
 THE Joshua Tree, the one pictured on the album artwork is actually close to the Death Valley, miles away from the park!
-It fell down a few years ago and is now some kind of a “pilgrimage site” for U2 fans – but it’s way too far out of my itinerary for me to go there.
+But it disappeared too: it fell down a few years ago and is now some kind of a “pilgrimage site” for U2 fans – but it’s way too far out of my itinerary for me to go there.